sankalpdayal/carnd_term1_p4/README.md

 	2. L of LUV can also detect white better than yellow
 	3. B of Lab is doing good job on detecting yellow.

-For color based approach, I used combination of S channel for HLS, L from LUV and B from Lab to create binary image.
+For color based approach, I used combination of L from LUV and B from Lab to create binary image.
 The function is defined in  `apply_color_thresholds()`.
 Following image shows the visualizations.

 ![alt text][image4]

-For finaly binary image, I used combined color and gradent based approaches.
+For finaly binary image, I used only color based approaches.
 Here are my output for this step for all test images.

 ![alt text][image5]